Nasir Mosque, Gillingham

 Nasir Mosque is a mosque in Gillingham, Kent, England.
-Located on Richmond road, it was established in 1975 as Nasir Hall.
-It is among the earliest mosques established by the Ahmadiyya Muslim Community in the UK and holds a capacity of 300 worshippers.
+Located on Richmond Road, it was established in 1975 as Nasir Hall.
+It is among the earliest mosques established by the Ahmadiyya Muslim Community in the UK and can accommodate 300 worshippers.

 The mosque regularly holds open-days and inter-faith events and serves as the sole purpose-built mosque in Kent.

 History

 The mosque was established in 1975 as Nasir Hall, as a prayer centre and mission house for the community, inaugurated by then the fourth caliph, Mirza Tahir Ahmad.
 Prior to this, the building was utilised a community club.

 The construction of the purpose-built mosque began in July 2012 with the demolition of the old building.
 The construction was funded fully by the donations of the members of the Ahmadiyya Muslim Community.

 Inauguration

-The mosque was inaugurated by the caliph of the community, Mirza Masroor Ahmad on 1 March 2014 along with a reception and dinner for dignitaries and other guests, including the local MP and Lord-Lieutenant and Lady De L'Isle.
+The mosque was inaugurated by the caliph of the community, Mirza Masroor Ahmad on 1 March 2014 along with a reception and dinner for the guests, including the local MP and Lord-Lieutenant and Lady De L'Isle.